Ascension Seton trauma expert tackles pot’s effects on driving deaths

-Seton Healthcare Family trauma experts looked at auto crash fatalities in Colorado and Washington—states where recreational marijuana use is legal.
+Ascension Seton trauma experts looked at auto crash fatalities in Colorado and Washington—states where recreational marijuana use is legal.
 They compared data to states where the drug is illegal and found no significant difference in fatality rates between the two groups.

 Previous studies were mostly conducted under controlled conditions, such as the effect of marijuana smoking on drivers’ ability to manage driving on a closed course – not on the open road, said Aydelotte.

 Study compares data in other states including Texas

 Aydelotte and the adult Level I Trauma team used data from the U.S. Fatality Analysis Reporting System for Colorado and Washington states between 2009 and 2015 and compared traffic accident fatality statistics with similar data in those same states before recreational marijuana was legalized.
 They also analyzed traffic accident trends compared to eight other states, including Texas, without legalized recreational marijuana during the same period.

 “I’m not surprised by these results, simply based on the types of cases I see in my everyday job as a trauma surgeon,” said Aydelotte, who is an associate professor of surgery and perioperative care at Dell Medical School at The University of Texas at Austin.
 “It’s rare to see someone in a serious accident who is just high from pot; usually there’s alcohol involved, from my experience,” he said.

 One possible explanation for why recreational marijuana has not had a significant effect on accident rates may be that marijuana smokers are less inclined to drive when high.
 Or, smoking pot and driving in everyday life may just not have the same effect on driving as it does on controlled courses, Aydelotte said .